The Hierarchy of Nobility: Greater vs. Lesser Houses

 Tartosa

-• Princess Francesca Auditore (nĂ©e Rinaldi) Age 32.
+- Princess Francesca Isabella Maria Auditore (née Rinaldi).
 As the Princess Royale of Tartosa, Francesca brought royal prestige to the Auditores through her marriage to Niccolò.
-Her refined elegance and managerial skills make her a vital part of the family’s continued success.
-Now residing in the Rinaldi coastal estate, she balances royal duty with maternal devotion.
-Currently pregnant with her fourth child, Francesca continues to embody the family’s dream of building a joyful, enduring legacy.
+Her refined elegance and diplomatic skill make her a vital part of the family’s continued success.
+Now residing at Castello Auditore, she balances royal duty with entrepreneurial leadership and maternal devotion.
+Her marriage, once controversial, has become a symbol of courage, authenticity, and the triumph of love over protocol.

-• Conte Niccolò Auditore Age 32.
-Combining his inherited entrepreneurial mindset with his royal connections, Niccolò has successfully positioned the Auditore name as a hallmark of tradition and innovation.
+- Conte Niccolò Auditore.
+Combining his inherited entrepreneurial mindset with his royal connections, Niccolò has positioned the Auditore name as a hallmark of tradition and innovation.
 Under his leadership, the family’s influence has expanded across Tartosa’s cultural and economic landscape.
 His devotion to Francesca and their children anchors the dynasty in warmth and renewal.

-• Ezio Giovanni Auditore Age 13.
-Styled as Viscount Portovino, Ezio Jr. represents the family’s future.
+- Ezio Giovanni Auditore.
+Styled as Viscount Portovino, Ezio Giovanni represents the family’s future.
 With a sharp mind and a keen sense of responsibility, he is being groomed for a future in diplomacy and estate management.
-His quiet charm and natural leadership already echo the legacy he’s destined to inherit.
+His quiet charm and natural leadership already echo the legacy he is destined to inherit.

-• Luca Sebastiano Auditore Age 11.
+- Luca Sebastino Auditore.
 Luca is a budding apprentice in the vineyard.
 He works alongside his grandparents at Villa Auditore, learning the craft of winemaking with curiosity and joy.
-His bond with the land and its traditions marks him as a future steward of the family’s agricultural legacy.
+His bond with the land and its traditions marks him as a future steward of the family’s agricultural heritage.

-• Emilia Maria Auditore Age 9.
-Named in honor of her paternal grandmother, Emilia is a spirited child with captivating dark eyes and her mother’s grace.
-She brings softness and laughter to the family’s rhythm and is already showing signs of the elegance and intuition that define the women of House Auditore.
+- Caterina Sofia Auditore.
+With her mother’s grace and her father’s warmth, Caterina brings softness and laughter to the family’s rhythm.
+She is already showing signs of the elegance, intuition, and artistic sensibility that define the women of House Auditore.

-• Ezio Auditore (senior) A visionary and dedicated patriarch, Ezio Sr. sacrificed a comfortable life to restore the family’s heritage.
+- Ezio Giovanni Petruccio Auditore (senior).
+A visionary and dedicated patriarch, Ezio Sr. sacrificed a comfortable life to restore the family’s heritage.
 His efforts laid the foundation for the family’s renewed prosperity, proving that resilience and dedication can overcome even the steepest challenges.
 As a grandfather, he remains actively involved—mentoring Luca in the vineyard and supporting his son and daughter-in-law’s dream of a thriving, joyful household.

-• Emilee Auditore (nĂ©e Cameron) A steady and devoted presence, Emilee’s hard work alongside her husband played a crucial role in reviving Villa Auditore.
+- Emilee Auditore (née Cameron).
+A steady and devoted presence, Emilee’s hard work alongside her husband played a crucial role in reviving Villa Auditore.
 Her commitment to family and tradition continues to inspire future generations of Auditores.
-As a grandmother, she is hands-on and nurturing, helping wherever she can and ensuring that Francesca’s growing family is surrounded by love, laughter, and legacy.
+As a grandmother, she is hands-on and nurturing, ensuring that Francesca’s growing family is surrounded by love, laughter, and legacy.

 House von Hohenstein